RichardInnocent/emmas-birthday/README.md

 - vaguely centrally located
 - highly rated
+- indoors so it won't be too cold, even in the depths winter
 - flexible–we have the option to tack on Alton Towers in general if we'd like to

 This does put us quite a way away from a city for the evening activities though.
 We could maybe go to Nottingham from here which is ~1 hour's drive.
 I'd be happy to ferry people across but there are a few logistical headaches, namely: